HungYann/LIU-HONGYANG.github.io/_posts/2020-5-18-Python连接Hive数仓.md

-11. hive is not allowed to impersonate hive:
+11.hive is not allowed to impersonate hive:

 https://stackoverflow.com/questions/40603714/hive-is-not-allowed-to-impersonate-hive

-12. How to access hive from python:
+12.How to access hive from python:

 https://community.cloudera.com/t5/Support-Questions/How-to-access-hive-from-python/td-p/184885